 Coat care in summer

 Summer is nearly here.
 The days are getting longer, sunnier and warmer...
 It's time for shorts and t-shirts!
 Unfortunately our pets cannot shed their coats.
-To help them get through the summer as comfortably as possible, spend a little more time and attention on coat care.
+To help them get through the summer as comfortably as possible, spend a little more time and attention on coat care for your dog.
+Cowboy Magic shampoos and conditioners will make your dog shine as never seen before!

 We love walking around in short-sleeved tops and flip flops in summer.
 It is nice to feel the sun on our skin, and it also helps our body to release some of its heat.
 We have sweat glands in the skin all over our body.
 When our body starts to overheat, we produce sweat.
 This sweat evaporates and cools the body down again.